 Driving down many streets in the Paces neighborhood, it would be easy to imagine yourself in the hills of North Georgia.
 The neighborhood has rolling topography, dense forest, and secluded properties.
-Then, you crest a hill and see the entire Atlanta skyline scaling tree lines and beckoning before you, a reminder that you are a few minutes from just about anywhere in Buckhead, Midtown, or Downtown!
+Then, you crest a hill and see the entire Atlanta skyline peeking above the tree line, a reminder that you are a few minutes from just about anywhere in Buckhead, Midtown, or Downtown!
 This embodies what Buckhead is really about, a wonderful quality of life combined with the conveniences of a modern city at your doorstep … or front gate.

 Often referred to as Buckhead’s River District, Paces is nestled into a broad curve of the Chattahoochee River.
 Home to The Westminster Schools and Lovett, these elite private schools attract many families to the neighborhood, resulting in a nice “bump” in the real estate market every year when acceptance letters go out.

 An exclusive area, residences include predominantly single-family homes, but you will find very nice townhomes tucked away between subdivisions.
-Now that the real estate market is on the rise, you will once again see large traditional and European style homes replacing the older brick bungalows that once populated the area.
+With a desirable location and beautiful acreage lots, you will see large traditional and European style estate homes replacing the older brick bungalows that once populated the area.

-Truly stunning land, having lots of acreage is possible here!
+Truly stunning land, having several acres is possible here!
 Deer will graze within view of your back door.

 The disappointing absence of sidewalks.